Join the Fund's newsletter!

 NFI logo eng

 The Norwegian Film Institute (NFI) operates under the authority of the Norwegian Ministry of Culture.
 The Institute is the Norwegian government’s administrative body and its advisor on policy issues for films and video games.
-The NFI’s 2024 budget is NOK 1 billion, of which NOK 736 million is earmarked for audio-visual development, production and distribution.
+The 2025 budget is NOK 900 million, of which NOK 689 million is earmarked for audiovisual development, production and distribution.
 The Institute also offers personal grants, training and talent development for the film and video game industry.

 Norway is part of the European Convention on Cinematographic Co-Production and has a bilateral co-production Treaty with Canada.
 The NFI represents Norway in the Council of Europe’s fund for co-production of films, Eurimages and the European Audiovisual Observatory.
-The NFI is also a partner in the Nordic Film and TV Fund, New Dawn Film Fund and The European Solidarity Fund for Ukrainian Films (ESFUF).
+The NFI is also a partner in the Nordic Film and TV Fund and The European Solidarity Fund for Ukrainian Films (ESFUF) and part of the Pilot Programme for Series Co-productions.

 The NFI participates in international cooperative efforts such as Scandinavian Films, European Film Promotion, The European Film Academy and Norwegian Arts Abroad.
 The NFI is also the contact point for the Creative Europe MEDIA programme in Norway.

-For updated information on NFI funding schemes and other national and transnational funding possibilities in Norway, please visit www.nfi.no/eng
+To the updated information on NFI's funding schemes and other national and transnational funding possibilities in Norway: CLICK HERE.

 Co-productions with a Norwegian minority producer are eligible to apply for marketing support in Norway.
 The number of productions funded is 5-7 per year.
 All funding is non-recoupable.